Immerse Learning: English City

 English City is a virtual city created on Second Life where all the language classes take place.
 It seeks to mimic the learning process that gamers undergo in video games.
 The premise is that in video games players learn how to play through participation, and are taught new skills in situ.
 Players also receive instant feedback from their actions throughout the game; the penalty for failure is minimal as the player gets the chance to immediately try the mission again.
-These qualities allow game players to learn far quicker than if they were given a class on the subject.
+These qualities allow players to learn far quicker than if they were given a class on the subject.

-English City contains an airport, cafes, hotels, museums and galleries, and even clubs and bars, numerous settings for students to practice English in both classes and in their own time.
+English City contains numerous settings for students to practice English in both classes and in their own time, including an airport, cafes, hotels, museums and galleries, and even clubs and bars.
 The city is also populated by English speaking actors, who are there for the students to practice their English.